Manichandhan/twilio_otp_generator/README.md

 # Project Name
 Twilio OTP Generator

-This is a Piece of code to Generate using twilio
+This is a Piece of code to Generate Mobile otp using twilio

 ## Installation